How to Use Perplexity AI with StreetSpring for Business Location Research

 Please cite your sources and indicate how recent each item is.

-Prompt 4 — Combining StreetSpring Score with Live Research
+Prompt 4 — Cross-Reference StreetSpring's Risk Factors with Cited Research

 I'm evaluating a location for a [BUSINESS TYPE] at [ADDRESS], [NEIGHBORHOOD],